10 Best Laptops for Animation 2023 (For All VFX Software)

 Autodesk 3DS Max

-Also used for TV & Movies mostly.
+Mostly for TV & Movies:

 Recommended Specs For 3D Animation